Jacob-Duhaime/jacob-duhaime.github.io/about.md

 feature_image: images/aboutpage1.jpg
 ---

-**Jacob Duhaime** is a Computer Science and Mathematics Student from the University of Rhode Island.
-He is also a lifelong Musician and aspiring Audio Engineer.
+Hello!
+I am **Jacob Duhaime**, a Software Engineer, Audio Engineer, and Musician with backgrounds in Computer Science, Mathematics, and Information Technology.
+My interests span the worlds of music, audio, engineering, and science with the ultimate goal of making the world a better place by sharing what I love with the world.

 #### jacob@jacobduhaime.com